adrienpetralia/TransApp/README.md

-# ADF & TransApp :  A Transformer-Based Framework for Appliance Detection Using Smart Meter Consumption Series
+# ADF & TransApp

+##A Transformer-Based Framework for Appliance Detection Using Smart Meter Consumption Series

 ## Github Repository